(2 min read)

 Your engaged subscriber metrics measure the intensity of product engagement across your entire subscriber base.
-It is a key measure of product-market fit, and an important health indicator for your subscription business as a whole.
+It is a key measure of product-market fit and an important health indicator for your subscription business as a whole.

-Analysing your engaged subscriber metrics
+Analyzing your engaged subscriber metrics

 - Quantify the target usage behavior for your product